sematic-ai/sematic/docs/multiple-base-images.md

 )
 ```

-To specify different base images for different steps remove the `base` argument and instead pass a mapping to the `bases` argument:
+To specify different base images for different steps, remove the `base` argument and instead
+pass a mapping to the `bases` argument:

 ```starlark
 sematic_pipeline(